-- · What you earned before
+- What you earned in the past

-- What the court thinks you could earn
+- · What the court thinks you could earn

 - What the standard of living is in your household

 The amount the court decides on is called an imputed income.
 The court then uses this imputed income to decide how much child support you have to pay.